jrie/flagCookies/README.md

 ## Thanks and notes

-To phre4k for the initially idea!

-To Cybergreek who pushed the major style change(s).

-To stoically for all the feedback and tips.
+To all who helped so far through critic, general feedback and ideas.
+Keeps me going!

 ### German speaking thread @ ngb.to about FlagCookies
 [Flag Cookies on german bulletin board ngb.to](https://ngb.to/threads/32496-Firefox-Addon-FlagCookies)